awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-predictive-scaling.md

 }
 ```

-To create this policy, run the [put\-scaling\-policy](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command with the configuration file specified, as demonstrated in the following example\.
+To create the policy from the command line, run the [put\-scaling\-policy](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command with the configuration file specified, as demonstrated in the following example\.

 ```
 aws autoscaling put-scaling-policy --policy-name cpu40-predictive-scaling-policy \